Bond amounts and payments

 There is no rule about maximum bond in these cases.

-There are different rules for people living in rooming houses, caravan parks and residential parks.
+Different rules about bonds apply for residents of rooming houses, caravan parks and residential parks.

 Maximum bond amount for rooming house residents